USS Dorothea L. Dix (AP-67) circa late 1942

 Class Notes:

 FY 1943.
-This ship was used by the British in 1941-42 under the name EMPIRE WIDGEON.
+Called C3-E Cargo by the MC.
+The C3-E was among the first C3 types built under the Maritime Commission's shipbuilding program, four ships (including AK-41) being ordered in August 1938.
+The C3-E was designed privately for the American Export Line and differed from all other C3's in being shorter (473 vice 489 to 492 feet) and in having an old fashioned counter stern (a distinctive feature of American Export ships into the 1950s).
+The initial quartet was followed by four more C3-E's (including AP-67 and AKA-10) and then by 15 ships of the nearly identical C3-S-A3 type (including the APA-55 class).
+EXEMPLAR was used by the British in 1941-42 under the name EMPIRE WIDGEON.
 Her 4"/50 gun was installed in May 1942 following her return by the British.
-On 1 Aug 42 CominCh directed that arrangements be made immediately for the partial conversion and the manning by Navy crews of ten vessels, which he specified by name and which became AP 42-43 and 66-73, that were scheduled for use in connection with "prospective movements overseas of U. S. troops." (the North Africa landings).
-EXEMPLAR was one of seven ships on the list that were owned or chartered by WSA.
-On 3 Aug 42 the Auxiliary Vessels Board directed acquisition of these ships from WSA and that, when acquired, they be Navy manned and converted to modified combat loaded transports.
-Specifically, it recommended that provision be made for carrying the maximum number of landing boats and tank lighters, including adequate fuel stowage for them, along with the accomplishment of such other conversion features as may be applicable on a not-to-delay basis.
+On 1 Aug 42 CominCh directed that arrangements be made immediately for the partial conversion and the manning by Navy crews of ten vessels, which he specified by name and which became AP 42-43 and 66-73, for use in connection with "prospective movements overseas of U. S. troops." (the North Africa landings).
+On 3 Aug 42 the Auxiliary Vessels Board recommended acquisition of these ships, three from the Army and seven including EXEMPLAR from WSA.
+They were to be Navy manned and converted to modified combat loaded transports.
+The "must" items for these conversions were that the vessels be able to run, shoot, hoist and lower landing boats and tank lighters, mess and berth their complements, and have bulk gas and Diesel stowage for fueling the landing craft, plus such other items of a combat loaded transport as might be possible during the limited availability.
+Specifically, the Board recommended that provision be made for carrying the maximum number of landing boats and tank lighters, including adequate fuel stowage for them, along with the accomplishment of such other conversion features as might be applicable on a not-to-delay basis.
 The Board noted that the program was an urgent one--the conversions were to be completed within 30 days of the arrival of the ships at the conversion yards or as soon thereafter as possible.
-Her conversion instructions called for stowage for 16 landing boats and 4 tank lighters.
-She had two Welin davits and carried most of her boats on deck.

 EXEMPLAR, which became USS DOROTHEA L. DIX (AP-67), was one of four WSA ships (AP-67 and 69-71) whose conversion was to be accomplished by and paid for by the Army.
 Navy personnel were to have full access to the ships while undergoing conversion, but the Board recommended that, to avoid legal complications, they not be acquired and commissioned in the Navy until the major conversion features were complete.
 The Army took custody of the ship from the MC on 14 Aug 42.
+Her conversion instructions called for stowage for 16 landing boats and 4 tank lighters.
+She had two Welin davits and carried most of her boats on deck.
+Two more ships being converted by the Army (AP 76-77) were soon added to the program, and all six Army conversions were taken over by the Navy at the same time on 13 Sep 42.

 Ship Notes: